TRUSTED BY PRIVATE CLIENTS, THEIR FAMILIES & LAWYERS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 What are the skills, knowledge and experience of a Nova Care Consultants for Life?

-Attorneys have to make very complex decisions about another person’s health and welfare matters, often these are required quickly, and decisions can have a lasting impact.
-We understand the importance of getting the decision right, so our team has extensive experience making best interest decisions.
+Attorneys must make complex decisions about another person’s health and welfare matters, often requiring prompt action, as these decisions can have a lasting impact.
+We understand the importance of making the right decision, so our team has extensive experience in making best-interest decisions.
 Many of our consultants have managed best interest meetings and have even presented or been called upon to give expert evidence in court.
 Professional attorneys can call upon extensive knowledge and experience to deal with these matters as effectively as possible.

 No, this is a promise we make to you that statutory service can never offer this level of continuity.
-Because we act as individual professionals (not via corporate appointment), you will always have the same Care Consultant for life.
-You will always have two consultants from Nova Care.
+Because we act as individual professionals (not via corporate appointment), you will always have the same two Care Consultants for Life.
+Don't worry, your fees are not impacted by this offer.

 We do this by: